tonikelope/megadown/README.md

 # megadown

-Bash script for download files from MEGA.NZ and MegaCrypter.
+Bash script for download files and get metadata from mega.nz and megacrypter links.

 ## Features:
+ * Retrieve metadata (filename and filesize) from any mega/megacrypter link without download.
  * /#!, /#N!, mega://enc?, mega://enc2 and ANY megacrypter clon link supported.
  * Resume previous downloads.
  * Download files from list.